phpMan > man > rrdcreate(1)

 always use DERIVE with min=0.
 Otherwise, using COUNTER with a suitable max will return

-for a legitimate wrap is arguably about 0.8% per 1Mbps of maximum bandwidth.
-Note that
+a legitimate wrap is arguably about 0.8% per 1Mbps of maximum bandwidth.
+Note that this

-this equates to 80% for 100Mbps interfaces, so for high bandwidth interfaces and a
+equates to 80% for 100Mbps interfaces, so for high bandwidth interfaces and a 32bit

-32bit counter, DERIVE with min=0 is probably preferable.
-If you are using a 64bit
+counter, DERIVE with min=0 is probably preferable.
+If you are using a 64bit counter, just

 ABSOLUTE

-tend to overflow.
-So instead of reading them normally you reset them after every read
+to overflow.
+So instead of reading them normally you reset them after every read to make

-to make sure you have a maximum time available before the next overflow.
-Another usage
+sure you have a maximum time available before the next overflow.
+Another usage is for

 COMPUTE